 Park at the end of Paradise Road, the same parking for Gloria's Rocks.
 Hike past Gloria's to the Northwest.
 Just west of the Bill Boulder, you'll find a trail that skirts the steep, rocky edge of the mountain.
 Avoid trails that fork left to the Oldham Trail.
 Stay on the trail that skirts the edge of the mountain until it curves northeastward up into the first gully or canyon.
 The cliff will soon appear on the north-facing side of the canyon.
 25 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Solitude Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Solitude Wall:

 Blow 5.11b 6c 23 VIII- 23 E3 5c Sport, 1 pitch, 45'

 Featured Route For Solitude Wall